PhilGeek/commonplace_books/extramission.md

 (*De quantitate animae* 23 43; Joseph M. Colleran, C.SS.R, Ph.D., *St Augustine, The Greatness of the Soul, The Teacher, New York, NY: The Newman Press, 1950, 66)

 Cited by Gerrard O'Daly, *Augustine's Philosophy of Mind, Berkeley and Los Angeles: University of California Press, 1987 82, 83 as an instance of extramission.
-However, this occurs i n a passage where Augustine is arguing that the sense organ can be affected where it is not, but O'Daly uses the need for contact to argue for the attribution of extramission.
+However, this occurs in a passage where Augustine is arguing that the sense organ can be affected where it is not, but O'Daly uses the need for contact to argue for the attribution of extramission.
 Second, nothing in the passage requires an extramissionist metaphysics.
 It might just as well be a fine description of directing visual attention outwards.

 ## *De Genesi ad litteram libri duodecim*